verificatie/stadapi/README.md

 # Stad API

 Welcome to the **Stad API**!
-This API is developed by the Dutch Verification App OS Authority in collaboration with the local authority.
+This API is developed by the Nederlandse Verificatie App | OS Autoriteit in collaboration with the local authority.
 With the Stad API, you can easily access valuable information about cities and towns in the Netherlands.

 ## What is Stad API?